LeivoSepp/Smart-heating-management-with-Shelly/README.md

 > [!TIP]
 > This Shelly script is designed to optimize heating activation by leveraging energy market prices from Elering, ensuring heating operates during the most cost-effective hours using various algorithms.

+> [!IMPORTANT]
+> Starting October 1, 2025, Elering switched to 15-min electricity price intervals, which means their API structure has changed.
+To keep your Shelly automation working, you need to:
+>
+> ✅ Update Your Shelly Script
+> * Minimum required version: 4.8 or later
+> * Reason: Older scripts assume hourly prices, but now the API returns 15-minute intervals.

+> [!IMPORTANT]
+> Starting October 1, 2025, the Elering API now provides electricity market prices in 15-min intervals, resulting in four times more data.
+This significantly increases memory usage (peak usage 22kB), so Shelly devices can now run only one instance of this script per device.
+Please ensure that you dedicate a separate Shelly device for each script.
+> This has not yet been validated with Gen-4 devices, which may support increased memory for scripting.

 - [Smart and cheap heating with Shelly](#smart-and-cheap-heating-with-shelly)
   - [Key Features](#key-features)
   - [Monitoring and edit schedule](#monitoring-and-edit-schedule)